VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 **Q:** I would like to use GraphQL schemas but I'm not getting renderNavigation query or even proper types as Navigation, NavigationItem etc. What should I do?

-**A:** **A:** There is a one trick you might try.
+**A:** There is a one trick you might try.
 Strapi by default is ordering plugins by the way which takes `strapi-plugin-graphql` to initialize earlier than other plugins so types might not be injected.
 If you don't have it yet, please create `config/plugins.js` file and put there following lines (put `graphql` at the end):

 ```js
 module.exports = {